Globus Medical, Inc. research snapshot

 Frequently Asked Questions

 This page is an informational research tool only and is not investment advice, a recommendation, or a promise of future performance.
-Forecast scenarios are based on available public data as of July 12, 2026, and may be wrong if Globus Medical procedure volumes, hospital capital budgets, product adoption, Nevro or prior deal integration, competitive dynamics, reimbursement, or market multiples change.
+Forecast scenarios are based on available public data as of August 3, 2026, and may be wrong if Globus Medical procedure volumes, hospital capital budgets, product adoption, the August 6 Q2 2026 report, Nevro or prior deal integration, competitive dynamics, reimbursement, or market multiples change.